pstolarz/OneWireNg/README.md

   The code architecture allows fast and easy porting for new Arduino platforms or even usage core part of the library outside the Arduino environment.
-  See below for usage details on ESP-IDF, Pico SDK or Mbed OS frameworks.
+  See below for usage details on ESP-IDF, Pico SDK or Mbed OS based platforms.

 <a name="usage"></a>
 ## Usage

-Refer to [`examples`](examples) directory for usage details for each of the supported frameworks: Arduino, ESP-IDF, Pico SDK and Mbed OS.
+Refer to [`examples`](examples) directory for usage details for each of the supported frameworks: Arduino, ESP-IDF, Pico SDK and Mbed.

 For API specification refer to sources inline documentation (mainly [`OneWireNg`](src/OneWireNg.h) class).
 For convenience it's possible to generate